vipulnaik/diet-exercise-health/events/2024/2024-10-09-dental-cleaning.md

 good.
 They confirmed no structural issues with the teeth, other than the recession, no issues with the gums, no issues with saliva production, and good head/neck/jaw alignment.

+## Aftereffects and followup

+### Examination with dental mirror and intraoral camera

+At around 4:15 PM, I examined my back teeth with the dental mirror.
+I then also took photos of my teeth with the intraoral camera and saved them to Google Drive and GitHub.

+The order of photos was similar to last time:

+* First I did the back, then the front

+* Within each, I did the top (maxillary) first and the bottom (mandibular) later

+* Within each, I did left, then middle, then right

+Unfortunately, the lighting conditions and angles did not match up with last time, making a direct comparison difficult.
+However, I did notice a few broad differences:

+* The black stains were fewer and smaller than before.
+With the mirror, I didn't even notice the staining on the back left, only a small stain on the back right.

+* There was a clear reduction in the color gradient of the tooth;
+  prior to cleaning, the tooth was white around the crown and became yellower, with spots of what is probably calculus, near the root.
+The color gradient is now mostly gone, and the connection of the tooth to the gum is very clean and looks similar to the crown.
+I did, however, see a few small spots that might be calculus that remain.